-Hi!
-I have a question on nasolabial folds..
-Are there any products that can help in making them less pronounced?
+I have a question about nasolabial folds: Are there any products that can help in making them less pronounced?
 Or are there any ingredients that we should look for in creams/serums etc. that can maybe help in "lifting" these folds?
-Thank you so much! -Francesca
+Thank you so much!

-There are three "tiers" of treatment in dermatology for nasolabial folds, tiered according to price and availability.
+There are three "tiers" of treatment in dermatology for nasolabial folds, from top to bottom according to price and availability.
 They are:

 Not surprisingly, the most long-lasting and effective treatment for nasolabial folds is plastic surgery.
-The three procedures conducted most often to correct nasolabial folds are the mid-facelift, cheek implants, and nasolabial fold excision:
+The three procedures done most often to correct nasolabial folds are the mid-facelift, cheek implants, and nasolabial fold excision:

-- If your cheeks are sagging, a mid-facelift will likely be recommended, as this procedure lifts nose-to-mouth nasolabial folds as well as drooping cheeks.
+Mid-Facelift: If your cheeks are sagging, a mid-facelift (results pictured above) will likely be recommended, as this procedure lifts nose-to-mouth nasolabial folds as well as drooping cheeks.

 By far, the most common treatment for nasolabial folds is a hyaluronic acid filler.
 There are three main classes: